fboglind/project-acholi/README.md

 ### train_config.yaml.example
 An example .yaml file, used for configuring training parameters.
 These parameters were/can be used during baseline training
-- Use this for creating a the file *train_config.yaml*.
-For setting the data parameters, check *data_config.yaml* that was created in preprocessing.
+- Use this for creating the file *train_config.yaml*.
+- Make sure to use the data parameters in *data_config.yaml* (created during preprocessing) in your train_config.yaml.